 All Children - All Families: Agency Employment Non-Discrimination Policies

-The organization’s personnel policy should explicitly prohibit employment discrimination based on sexual orientation and gender identity to create a work environment that is supportive of productivity, stability and diversity of staff.
+The organization’s personnel policy should explicitly prohibit employment discrimination based on sexual orientation and gender identity in order to create a work environment that is supportive of productivity, stability and diversity of staff.
 The policy should be written and recorded within an agency’s operation manual or other relevant documentation.
-It is recommended that the policy is publically available to new applicants and employees on websites, job postings, and in the lobby area.
+It is recommended that the policy be publically available to new applicants and employees on websites, job postings and in the lobby area.

 County of Los Angeles Department of Children and Family Services, “Non-Discrimination Policy”

 All Employees are protected and may file a discrimination complaint if they perceive that they have been discriminated against based on race, color, religion, national origin, ancestry, physical disability, mental disability, medical condition, marital status, gender identity, age (persons at least 40 years old), sex (including pregnancy and conduct of a sexual nature), sexual orientation, denial of reasonable accommodation, and Family Medical Leave Act (FMLA).

 The Center promotes equal opportunity for all employees and applicants.
 In doing so, we comply with local, state, and federal laws and regulations to ensure an equal employment opportunity for everyone.
 We don’t discriminate in employment opportunities or practices on the basis of race, ancestry, color, religion, gender, sexual orientation, gender identity, national origin, age, disability, citizenship, military service obligation, veteran status or any other basis protected by federal, state or local laws.
 Our policies and personnel practices are intended to ensure that all of us are treated equally with regard to recruiting, hiring, and advancement, and our decisions on employment are made to further the principle of equal employment opportunities for employees.

 More information on employment non-discrimination: